cannatag/ldap3/python3-ldap/docs/manual/source/servers.rst

     * OFFLINE_SLAPD_2_4: pre-built schema and info for Openldap 2.4

+    * OFFLINE_DS389_1_3_3: pre-built schema and info for DS389 1.3.3

+* mode: specifies dual IP stack behaviour for resolving LDAP server names in dns: Possible values are:

+    * IP_SYSTEM_DEFAULT: disable dual stack feature.
+Use system default

+    * IP_V4_ONLY: use only IPV4 names

+    * IP_V6_ONLY: use only IPV6 names

+    * IP_V4_PREFERRED: tries IPV4 names and if connection fails tries IPV6

+    * IP_V6_PREFERRED: tries IPV6 names and if connection fails tries IPV4

 * tls: Tls object that contains information about the certificates and the trusted roots needed to establish a secure connection (defaults to None).
 If None any server certificate will be accepted.

 * formatter: a dictionary of custom formatter for attributes returned in search

-* connect_timeout: timeout in seconds for socket connect operation
+* connect_timeout: timeout in seconds for the connect operation

 Example::